chradev/mviewerjs/index.md

 ***Note:*** In case of problem to hear the sound, please, return back to this page and click on the link again!

-## Experimental staff for animation of equilateral polygons and Koch fractal curves (2025)
+## Animation of equilateral polygons and Koch fractal curves (2025)

   - <a href="./pgviewer/index-koch.html">Animation of equilateral polygons and Koch fractal curves</a>
   - <a href="./pgviewer/index.html">Above application combined with MD viewer</a>